Arizaro volcanic field: Geography and geomorphology

 The volcanic field lies in the Puna, a high plateau generated by the subduction of the Nazca Plate beneath the South America Plate.
 The terrain consists mainly of Miocene volcaniclastic rocks with a single outcrop of Ordovician granodiorite.
 Parts of the area are covered by Quaternary alluvium and conglomerates.
-The basement rocks are influenced by normal faulting.
+The basement rocks are influenced by normal faulting and the region is criss-crossed by ridges.